 Mount Sinai Center for Eosinophilic Disorders (MSCED)

 At the MSCED, we believe that patients with EGIDs have specific needs that are best treated by a team approach to management.
-Working closely together, our team of specialists will help the patient and family determine a diagnosis and set up a treatment plan which can include special diets, medications, and counseling.
-Our specialists include a gastroenterologist, allergists, pathologists, and a nutritionist.
-The center also takes part in the Jaffe Food Allergy Institute EMPOWER program, which offers children and their families’ consultations with a psychiatrist to help manage behavioral and emotional issues associated with EGIDs.
-Patients with EGIDs also have access to the MSCED support group and other educational activities at the Center.
+Working closely together, our team will help the patient and family determine a diagnosis and set up a treatment plan which can include special diets, medications, and counseling.
+Dietary and feeding support are provided for every patient whose condition or treatment requires it.
+In addition, cutting-edge therapies are being provided at our center, mostly in the context of clinical research trials, for patients who do not respond to standard-of-care therapies or would like to stop these therapies because of side effects.

 Since EGIDs are newly recognized diseases, there is not a lot of information as to what causes them.
 MSCED’s director, Dr. Mirna Chehade, MD, MPH, is one of the leading researchers of eosinophilic gastrointestinal disorders publishing a number of papers and spearheading a number of research projects to further understand how these diseases occur and explore novel therapies for EGIDs.